 Search by first or last name:

 Marina Del Rey Hospital provides notice to its public that if an individual has any unaddressed concerns about patient care and safety in the hospital, he or she is encouraged to contact hospital management at 310.448.5212.
 The public may contact the Joint Commission's Office of Quality Monitoring to report any concerns or register complaints about a Joint Commission-accredited health care organization by calling 1-800.994.6610.

 Taking an Active Role in Your Health Care!

 Marina Del Rey Hospital’s primary goal is to provide you with the highest quality health care to achieve your best possible health.
 This goal can best be met by working together.

 Preventing Treatment Problems

 Good clear communication is vital to keeping every patient safe.
 Issues arise and errors occur happen when an incorrect plan of care is followed.
-By asking and answering questions about your health status, diagnosis and treatment plan, you assist the healthcare team in providing you with the best health care possible.
+By asking and answering questions about your health status, diagnosis, and treatment plan, you assist the healthcare team in providing you with the best health care possible.
 It is important that healthcare providers know your identity.
 Check the information on your hospital ID band for accuracy.
-There may be more then one patient with the same name, so check your ID number and date of birth.
+There may be more than one patient with the same name, so check your ID number and date of birth.
 If your ID band becomes illegible or is removed, request a new band.

 - Whenever you are given medications, leave the unit for a test or procedure, or have blood drawn, offer your ID band to the staff for them to check as you state your name.